ANNOVAR

 ANNOVAR (ANNOtate VARiation) is a bioinformatics software tool for the interpretation and prioritization of single nucleotide variants (SNVs), insertions, deletions, and copy number variants (CNVs) of a given genome.

 It has the ability to annotate human genomes hg18, hg19, hg38, and model organisms genomes such as: mouse (Mus musculus), zebrafish (Danio rerio), fruit fly (Drosophila melanogaster), roundworm (Caenorhabditis elegans), yeast (Saccharomyces cerevisiae) and many others.
 The annotations could be used to determine the functional consequences of the mutations on the genes and organisms, infer cytogenetic bands, report functional importance scores, and/or find variants in conserved regions.
 ANNOVAR along with SNP effect (SnpEFF) and Variant Effect Predictor (VEP) are three of the most commonly used variant annotation tools.

 Background

 The cost of high throughput DNA sequencing has reduced drastically from around $100 million/human genome in 2001 to around $1000/human genome in 2017.
 Due to this increase in accessibility, high throughput DNA sequencing has become more widely used in research and clinical settings.
 Some common areas that utilize high throughput DNA sequencing extensively are: Whole Exome Sequencing, Whole Genome Sequencing (WGS), and genome wide association studies (GWAS).

 There are a growing number of tools available seeking to comprehensively manage, analyze and interpret the enormous amount of data generated from high-throughput DNA sequencing.
 The tools are required to be efficient and robust enough to analyze a large number of variants (more than 3 million in human genome) though sensitive enough to identify rare and clinically relevant variants that are likely harmful/deleterious.
-ANNOVAR was developed by Dr. Kai Wang in 2010 at the Center for Applied Genomics in the University of Pennsylvania.
+ANNOVAR was developed by Kai Wang in 2010 at the Center for Applied Genomics in Children's Hospital of Philadelphia.
 It is a type of variant annotation tool that compiles deleterious genetic variant prediction scores from programs such as PolyPhen, ClinVar, and CADD and annotates the SNVs, insertions, deletions, and CNVs of the provided genome.
 ANNOVAR is one of the first efficient, configurable, extensible and cross-platform compatible variant annotation tools created.

 In terms of the larger bioinformatics workflow, ANNOVAR fits in near the end, after DNA sequencing reads having between mapped, aligned, and variants have been predicted from an alignment file (BAM), also known as variant calling.
 This process will produce a resultant VCF file, a tab-separated text file in a tabular like structure, containing genetic variants as rows.
 This file can then be used as input into the ANNOVAR software program for the variant annotation process, outputting interpretations of the variants identified from the upstream bioinformatics pipeline.